c0991100247/OJT_RaspberryPi/README.md

 - from VNC, click WiFi logo, click advance option from menu, and "edit connection"
 - enter home AP info (wireless) of SSID and password
 - also possible to connect Raspberry Pi from PC's VSCode by installing a plugin called "remote" for graphical interface

+# 2025.03.29 use RaspberryPi as a second device
+## lab PC setup
+- wi-fi connection
+- VNC viewer installed
+## RaspberryPi setup
+- wi-fi connection to the same AP
+## collaboration between lab PC and RaspberryPi
+1. in VSCode, install extension called **remote SSH**
+2. add a connection via VSCode (left panel, Remote Explorer) in a new window
+3.